Latest update: 25 July 2020.

 Search Swedish Newspapers – A digital archive of Swedish newspapers.
 By Kungliga Biblioteket, The National Library.

 ENG.
 DISBYT by DIS of Sweden – A database of family trees.
 The submissions are screened before upload.
 The family trees are bare bones.
-You can become a member for a small fee, or test it by entering “guest” as username and password.
+Be careful if you are new to Swedish genealogy.
+It’s easy to make mistakes.
+You can become a member for a small fee, or register a guest account.